mdn/content/files/en-us/mdn/community/issues/index.md

 As a contributor, you can [report](#Guidelines_for_reporting_an_issue) and [work](#guidelines_for_working_on_an_issue) on issues.

 After you report an issue, the issue gets triaged.
 Issue [triaging](#guidelines_for_triaging_issues) is typically done by people assigned the role of a maintainer or an owner.
-In addition to working on issues, this page outlines the process of issue triage.

 ## General guidelines for participation